 It should be a no-brainer, but calling for a a response to the preaching of the gospel must include a gospel presentation!
 As the sermon winds to a close, the preacher must give a “clear and reasonably rounded presentation of the gospel” (252).
 Otherwise, preachers become like salesmen.
 Preachers should not rush through it nor try to smooth out the sharp corners of the gospel, especially concerning God’s holiness and humanity’s sinfulness.

-After clearly presenting the gospel, it is entirely appropriate to urge unbelievers to come to Christ.
+After clearly presenting the truths of the gospel, it is appropriate to urge unbelievers to come to Christ.
 Such is Paul’s heart in 2 Corinthians 5:20: “We urge you on behalf of Christ, be reconciled to God.”

 After the time of silence, he suggests giving a prayer of commitment for “those who want to use it, and only for them” (254).
 Green’s example explanation and prayer goes something like this:

-I say: ‘If you feel you don’t know how to put it, why not use something very simple like this?
+“I say: ‘If you feel you don’t know how to put it, why not use something very simple like this?
 You could say it after me under your breath if you like.
 “Lord, please forgive me, and come take up residence in my life.
-Amen” (254).
+Amen”‘” (254).

 Green goes on bless the congregation, speaking about God’s promises and how He will never leave or forsake the people who put their trust in Christ.